mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 ---
-title: Editor aspect
+title: Editor Aspect
 tags:
 - aspect
 ---

-# Editor aspect
+# Editor Aspect

 The editor aspect defines the projectional editor of a concept.